petermunro/python-exercises/01-sequences.md

 ## 4. Ranges

-1. Create a range of numbers from 0 to 10.
+1. Create a range of numbers from 0 to 10 inclusive.

 2. Convert the range to a list.

-3. Use a range to create a list of all even numbers from 0 to 20.
+3. Use a range to create a list of all even numbers from 0 to 20 inclusive.

 ## 5. Common Sequence Operations